Logical operators in Javascript

 alert( false && false ); // false

-"NOT" is denoted by ! (exclamation mark).
+Like you would have noticed the result is only true if both the operands are true, else false."NOT" is denoted by ! (exclamation mark).
 The operator accepts a single argument and does the following: Converts the operand to boolean type: true/false.
 Returns the inverse value.

 alert( !true ); // false